 Oil Absorption and Grinding

 Hematite absorbs a moderate amount of oil.
-The oil absorption ratio is 20 parts by weight of linseed oil to 100 parts by weight of pigment.
+The oil absorption ratio is 20 parts by the weight of linseed oil to 100 parts by the weight of pigment.
 If the measurement were grams, hematite would require 20 grams of linseed oil to grind 100 grams of pigment to form a stiff paste.
-It forms an average drying oil paint, and a hard, fairly flexible film.
+It forms an average drying oil paint and a strong, flexible film.

-Hematite is not considered to be toxic, but care should be used in handling the dry powder pigment to avoid inhaling the dust.
+Hematite is not considered toxic, but care should be used in handling the dry powder pigment to avoid inhaling the dust.

 |Processing Time||Usually ships the next business day.|